-Information within the Wilkes-Barre Boundary is destroyed by the disposition guidance of RCS 10-1.
-Paper documents are destroyed to an unreadable state in accordance with the Department of Veterans' Affairs VA Directive 6371, (April 8, 2014)
+Information within the Area Providence is destroyed by the disposition guidance of RCS 10-1, VB-1, etc. Paper documents are destroyed to an unreadable state in accordance with the Department of Veterans' Affairs VA Directive 6371, (April 8, 2014).
+Specifically: At the VBA Regional Office, any paper documents are shredded on-site by a shredding company, witnessed by the Records Management Officer, and are accompanied by a certificate of destruction per VBA Directive 6300.